 Yang Zho

-Here’s a delicious farro salad recipe we’ve been serving up in our catering business!
-The color of the salad alone will bring a smile to your face.
+I love farro, and this farro salad recipe is what we’ve been serving up in our catering business- especially beautiful during the holiday season.
+The color of the salad alone is sure to bring a smile to your face.
+It’s so festive, perfect for the holiday table.

 Farro Salad Recipe Ingredients

-• Whole farro: Sub wheat berries, bulgar, quinoa, brown rice, or any other grain of your choice.
+• Whole farro: You can sub pearled farro, wheat berries, bulgar, quinoa, brown rice, or any other grain of your choice.

 • Lacinato kale: Lacinato is an heirloom variety of kale, dark in color and a little less bitter than curly kale.
 It is sometimes called Tuscan kale, black kale, or cavolo nero.